hailelagi/hailelagi.com/content/hacks/tsunami.md

 ## Introduction

 Tsunami intends to be a performant and ergonomic _alternative_ key/value store with an intuitive dataframe api capable of querying larger than memory datasets.
-It is embeddable with any BEAM compatible language erlang, elixir, gleam etc and offers a backwards-compatible but different take on the default erlang term storage (`:ets`), if familiar with the elixir ecosystem, it sits somewhere in the middle of explorer and ets itself.
+It can be embeddable with any BEAM compatible language: erlang, elixir, gleam etc and offers a backwards-compatible but different take on the default erlang term storage (`:ets`), if familiar with the elixir ecosystem, it sits somewhere in the middle of explorer and ets itself.

 <!-- INSERT GIF DEMO HERE -->